A quick look at the best practices for Salesforce development that have emerged in the past 3 years and in the era of Salesforce DX.

 Mediocre teams have an Ant script pull their metadata and commit it into Git every day.
 This is fairly brute force and also has a high maintenance cost, but it’s getting closer to what the best teams are doing.

 The best teams are actually using source control as it was intended.
 Salesforce can make this tricky but it’s well worth the investment.
-Of course, you could get this benefit by using a tool like Blue Canvas and avoid the challenges and costs altogether, but again we recognize our bias here.
+Of course, you could get this benefit by using a tool like Blue Canvas to continuously back up your Salesforce Metadata (and avoid the challenges and costs altogether), but again we recognize our bias here.

 At the very least, we cannot recommend highly enough some kind of backup strategy for Salesforce metadata.
 Salesforce simply makes it too easy to make unwanted changes.
 The system is so complex, people are often tempted to just make changes in production or it’s easy to push a change set that wipes out someone else’s changes (see the tragic tweet above).